-parameters of the possible approaches that Congress may take.
-Thus, as indicated by the congressional findings accompanying the individual responsibility requirement, given that Congress enacted the requirement in an effort, for example, to increase the number and share of Americans who are insured" and "improve financial security for families," the requirement could be seen as rationally related to these goals, even if other legislative means might be presumed more effective in achieving them.
-Someone seeking to challenge the individual responsibility requirement would likely have to demonstrate to a court that Congress's decision to enact the requirement was arbitrary or irrational.
+the possible approaches that Congress may take.
+As indicated by the congressional findings accompanying the minimum essential coverage requirement, the requirement would, for example, help to "increase the number and share of Americans who are insured" and "improve financial security for families."
+It is possible that the requirement to buy health insurance could be seen as rationally related to these goals, even if other legislative means might be presumed more effective in achieving them.
+Someone seeking to challenge the minimum essential coverage requirement would likely have to demonstrate to a court that Congress's decision to enact the requirement was arbitrary or irrational.
 However, it seems unlikely that a reviewing court would see Congress's decision to enact the mandate as irrational, given the deference given to Congress for economic regulation and the importance placed on having health insurance in the U.S. health care system.